Rising up to the challenge

 - A waste sorting unit: this manually separates the waste, according to its type, and packages it in a way that boosts its energy efficiency.

-- A waste-to-energy conversion unit: this converts the collected waste into electricity through the process of pyrolysis which, in turn, powers all of the Manta’s electrical equipment.
+- A waste-to-energy conversion unit: this converts the collected waste into electricity which, in turn, powers all of the Manta’s electrical equipment.
 This eco-friendly method emits hardly any CO2 or pollutants into the air.

 Nothing is discarded during this process.
 All the collected waste is converted into useful components, in line with the principles of a circular economy.